 Indicator PI EH6 monitors the percentage of air pollution complaints responded to within 2 days.
-Over this monitoring period (1/04/13 - 31/03/14) 83.75% were responded to within this timeframe, which is a decrease in performance compared to the year before, and below the target of 90%.
+Over this monitoring period 86.25% were responded to within this timeframe, which is an improvement on the year before, but just below the target of 90%.